 The Lieutenant Governor’s BC Journalism Fellowship

-The Fellowship will be awarded for three consecutive years with the second recipient to be announced in Fall 2023.
+The Fellowship will be awarded for three consecutive years with the third recipient to be announced in Fall 2024.

 Lieutenant Governor’s Arts and Music Awards